DannyDelott/Computation-Linguistics/HashTagSegmenter/README.md

 ##Possible Issues

-Segmenting by longest word from the left may cause trouble with singular nouns which pluralize with "-s", when the following word begins with an 's'.
+Segmenting by longest word from the left may cause trouble with singular nouns that pluralize with "-s" when the following word begins with an 's'.
 For example:

     #diskspace => [disks pace]